How loud is too loud? 5 activities that could hurt your hearing

 Motorcycling

 The open road can be a dangerously noisy place.
-Just 50 minutes of exposure to a rumbling motorcycle engine — which clocks in at 95 dB — may contribute to hearing loss.
+Just 50 minutes of exposure to a rumbling motorcycle engine — which clocks in at over 90 dB — may contribute to hearing loss.

 Sporting events